Johndevils/arsynox-mail/README.md

 wrangler publish
 ```

-Wrangler will process your `worker.js` and `wrangler.toml` files, upload them to Cloudflare, and make your application live.
+Wrangler will process your `worker.js` and `index.html` files, upload them to Cloudflare, and make your application live.

 Upon successful deployment, Wrangler will output a URL similar to this: